Image

 Class "E" Director, Independent

-Angélica Ruiz Celis has been a Director of the Board since March 2023, is Regional President LATAM, Senior Vice President for BP Group since 2020, and President Mexico Head of Country for BP Mexico from 2018 to 2020.
+Angélica Ruiz Celis, Member of the Board since March 2023, is Senior Vice President at BP since 2020 and was Head of Country for Mexico at BP from 2018 to 2020.

 MARIO COVO